Translation of the Final Fantasy IV Documents on Settings Book

 Caption [a fancily-drawn red wing with a green round jewel near its base]: official emblem of the Red Wings

-The Brand-New Airship Created by the Tireless Cid
+The Latest Airship Created by the Tireless Cid

 Cid marshalled all the advanced technology at his command to create this, his newest airship.
-From its engine to its chassis, it is the product of new trials and experimentation.
-Compared to previous models, the mass of the engine alone has been successfully reduced by approximately 80%.
-The optimum power output has also been raised by 30%.
-As for aerodynamics, its air resistance has been reduced to shockingly low levels, with a drag coefficient of 0.05-0.09.
-The ship so abounds with ultramodern technology that it absolutely requires Cid's personal attention - it cannot be mass-produced like the Red Wings.
+From its engine to its chassis, every single aspect of this craft is the product of new trials and experimentation.
+The mass of the engine alone has been successfully reduced by approximately 80% compared to previous models.
+The maximum power output has also been raised by 30%.
+As for aerodynamics, the ship's air resistance has been reduced to shockingly low levels, with a drag coefficient of a mere 0.05-0.09.
+The ship is so packed with ultramodern technology that it absolutely requires Cid's personal attention - it cannot be mass-produced like the Red Wings.

 Enterprise, the Swiftest Airship